chainer/chainer/docs/source/examples/sentiment.rst

 Network is a recursive neural net with a tree structure.
 NLP often expresses sentences in a tree structure, Recursive Neural Network is often used in NLP.
 First, we explain the training method of Recursive Neural Network without mini-batch processing.
-After that, as a advanced story, I explain the training method of mini-batched Recursive Neural Network.
+After that, as a advanced story, we explain the training method of mini-batched Recursive Neural Network.

-In this tutorial, you will understand the following:
+In this tutorial, we will understand the following:

 #.
 What is Recursive Neural Network?
 #.
 Implementation of sentiment analysis by Recursive Neural Network using Chainer